 Some people dive in with starting a new exercise program and go all out with full intensity.
 Many of these sore-bodied, beat-up exercisers last about three or four days before they give up.
 This is why it is imperative to give yourself a break, find something you love, and take the pressure off.
 It is OK for dog walking to be your exercise of choice if that is fun for you.
 As you and Fido get going, you may find that your fitness increases and you need to add some hills into your routine as you become stronger.
 How great would that be?

 The bottom line is to find something you enjoy so you’re more likely to stick with it.
 If you don’t know of something fun that you could turn into a 30-minute, moderate-intensity exercise, try several options to see what fits best.
 Take a class or two, get a free pass to a gym and give it a whirl, or hire a personal trainer to teach you some different types of fitness tools.
 If you don’t want to go to a gym, some personal trainers will come to you.
+Become a personal trainer.
 The options are limitless, but don’t let that overwhelm you; you can simply go outside this very minute and take a walk.

 Whatever you end up doing, remember that the No. 1 way to assure success is to make sure you enjoy what you are doing.
 Life is too short to spend time doing something you don’t love … and it will just make you quit in the long run anyway.
 Good luck!